 It then came to an opposite track inversion which turned the F1 right side up before the driver, blacked out from the G-force of the second flipover, was slowed automatically to a stop.

 Technicians nervously monitored the special NASA-style suit that measured the driver’s biological readings.
 They held their breath waiting for him to regain consciousness after the amazing feat.
 After a few tense moments, he pushed up the cover to the cockpit and stepped out of the car.

-Next the program showed Tanner Foust’s record setting 322-ft jump in a four wheel vehicle, also with the Hot Wheels logo painted on the side and that video is on for all to see.
+Next the program showed Tanner Foust’s record setting 322-ft jump in a four wheel vehicle, also with the Hot Wheels logo painted on the side and that video is on YouTube for all to see.